ROCm/rocm-install-on-windows/docs/reference/system-requirements.rst

 Windows-supported GPUs
 ===============================================

-The tables below show supported GPUs for Radeon™ PRO and Radeon™ GPUs.
+The tables below show supported GPUs for Radeon™ PRO and Radeon™.
 If a GPU is not listed on this table, it is not officially supported by AMD.

 .. tab-set::